 Caesars Sportsbook struggles to compete with the best sports betting apps, despite offering competitive odds.
 While Caesars Rewards Members and frequent online casino players may find value with Caesars, those who are focused on sports betting should look elsewhere.

 Caesars Entertainment has been a staple in the gambling industry for decades, operating casinos all over the United States for decades.
 Caesars operates casinos under its name, as well as Harrah's and Bally's.
 Caesars is publicly traded (NASDAQ: CZR) and has a market cap of $15 billion.
 For more information, you can read the Caesars Entertainment page on Wikipedia.

 What states is Caesars Sportsbook legal in?

-Caesars Sportsbook is legal in Indiana, Nevada, New Jersey, and Pennsylvania.
+Caesars Sportsbook is legal in Nevada, New Jersey, and Pennsylvania.
 Caesars online casino and poker are legal in New Jersey, Nevada, and Pennsylvania.

 What deposit methods does Caesars Sportsbook offer?

 Bettors can currently deposit via debit/credit card, online bank transfer (ACH), PayPal, Neteller, a prepaid company card, check, and cash at certain casinos.

 Caesars Sportsbook currently processes withdrawals via online bank transfer (ACH), PayPal, Neteller, prepaid company cards, and cash at certain casinos.
 Minimum deposits and withdrawals are $10.